marcogdepinto/Sentiment_Analysis_On_Product_User_Reviews/README.md

 RMS error on the dev set with current model is: 1.253717763167156 (no data augmentation applied).

-With data augmentation (currently WIP) the model reached 1.2344529582041195 in the current version.
-Please note that the review scraping is an ongoing process and will keep going on until the RMS stops improving.
+With data augmentation (currently WIP) the model reached 1.2238927980125531 in the current version.
+Please note that the data augmentation is an ongoing process and will keep going on until the RMS stops improving.

 ![](https://github.com/marcogdepinto/Sentiment_Analysis_On_Product_User_Reviews/blob/master/models/model.png)